 - ROO – Removal of Offer.
 Refers to the removal of the Buy Box, while active Subscribe and Save customers will continue to receive orders.

 - ROAS – Return on Ad Spend.
 Describes how much revenue a brand gets in return for its advertising budget.
 Calculated as ROAS = 100 * total ad revenue ÷ total ad spend.

 - ROI – Return on Investment

-- RRP – Recommended Retail Price.
-It’s set by the manufacturing brand.
+- RRP – Recommended Retail Price

 - SDA – Selective Distribution Agreement.
 Used by suppliers to maintain control over the resale of its products by only selling to distributors meeting specific criteria.